mjforan/rpicam_hailo_ros/README.md

 reboot now
 ```

+# Tuning
+It may be desirable to have the stream running at a higher rate than your model and hardware can support.
+An easy way to achieve this is to run
+the model at 1/2, 1/3, etc. speed by discarding frames (`capture.grab()`) in [object_tracking.cpp](hailo_detect_ros/src/object_tracking.cpp).
+This approach is best for real-time consistency.

+Hailo utilization can be observed by running `hailortcli monitor` in the same container.

+Don't forget there are two models of AI hats available, with the Hailo-8 (non-L) chip having significantly more power.

 # Troubleshooting
 Hailo driver mismatch: The driver on the host must match the version in the container.
 If you recently upgraded on the host, make sure to reboot.